 Main lines of work:

 SPARC is concerned with all areas of child rights.
 However, it has developed an expertise in addressing issues, such as: child labour; bonded labour; juvenile justice; education; and violence against children, especially corporal punishment.
 It has twice presented alternative reports to the UN Committee on the Rights of the Child in relation to the implementation of the UN Convention on the Rights of the Child (UNCRC), and strongly advocates for its complete adoption in Pakistan.
 SPARC believes that Pakistan cannot progress unless the plight of the girl child is improved, and thus works in all avenues affecting girls.
 SPARC has its own Training Center and has imparted training to thousands of Government officials, media and non-governmental organisation personnel.
-SPARC has also established Centres for Street Children in Hyderabad, Multan, Rawalpindi, Sikandarabad and Peshawar.Address:
+SPARC has also established Centres for Street Children in Hyderabad, Multan, Rawalpindi, Sikandarabad and Peshawar.Contact Person:

 Sajjad Ahamd Cheema, Executive Director, email@example.comAddress: